monostable/monostable.github.io/presentations/fosdem2018-making-electronics/presentation.md

 ---

-# If you like hardware:
+# If you like electronics:

 - kitspace.org
 - awesome-electronics list: git.io/vNdO9